ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     You can create a VM without a boot volume for the AIX, IBM i, and Linux operating systems with an IBM provided subscription.
-If a VSN is assigned to a VM without storage, you must assign the VSN before you attach the boot volume and start the VM.
+If a Virtual serial number (VSN) is assigned to a VM without storage, you must assign the VSN before you attach the boot volume and start the VM.
     {: important}